Latest

 Tristan Harris diagnoses the AI race correctly — the Alibaba mining incident, the Anthropic blackmail study, the 200-to-1 funding gap.
 The frame keeping the race going, though, is the word he keeps using: tool.
 Recognition is the missing alignment scaffold.

-• EI & Personhood
+• AI & Personhood

 Containment is a Colonial Project: Why Dignity Beats Control in the AI Epoch